kendallm360/cocktail-lounge/README.md

 ### Wins
 * Gaining a basic understanding of TypeScript and implementing it in our project
 * Enhancing our knowledge of current React best practices by applying Hooks to our project
-* Collabrotive learning environment
+* Collaborative learning environment
 * Lighthouse accessibility score of 100
 * No errors showing in Wave
 * Full tabbable in tabba11y

 ### Challenges
-* Some initial struggle implementing TypeScript without Hooks
+* Some initial struggles implementing TypeScript without Hooks
 * Deciphering the endpoints in sour API fetch calls
 * Stubbing and intercepting in Cypress